 Santorini is home to several churches but the Prophet Elias Monastery is considered one of the most famous attractions.
 It is also located in the highest point in the island giving it some breathtaking views of the entire island.

 Another magical little village that can be found on the way to Perissa beach.
 Emporio is even less known amongst tourists but showcases the same Santorini magic making it one of those secret spots that not a lot of tourists know of.

 Santorini is home to beautiful beaches.
 One of these beaches is known as the Perivolos Beach or “Black Beach”.
 The beach gets its name from its black sand and beautiful sparkling waters that are inviting to say the least.

 One of the other beautiful beaches is known as the “Red Beach”.
 It is located near the Akrotiri Village.
-The beach gets its names from its red sand and its steep red cliffs.
-This beach too, boasts beautiful clear waters.
+The beach gets its name from its red sand and its steep red cliffs.
+This beach too boasts beautiful clear waters.

 Once a part of Santorini, Thirassia is now located to the west of mainland Santorini.
 It was separated after the ancient volcanic eruption.